notowen333/ps5check/README.md

 RECEIVING_PHONE_NUMBER =
 ```

 It costs $1 to buy a phone number and 1 penny per message.
 You get something like $15 in free credit when you make an account.
-(You can get $50 credit with github education)
+(You can get $50 credit with github education).
+With a trial account, you can only send messages to verified phone numbers.

 ### Install dependencies